MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 This article is for data scientists who wants to learn how to publish Python code/models as web services hosted in R Server and how to consume them.
 This article assumes you are proficient in Python.

+>[!IMPORTANT]
-Python web services are supported on Windows platforms on which Python was enabled during the installation of R Server.
+>Python web services are supported on Windows platforms on which Python was enabled during the installation of R Server.
 Expanded platform support in future releases.

 ## Publish-to-consume workflow